 After a week, you’ll have a good overview of what your senior needs help with and at what times of day.

-To make sure everything is captured, keep the note-taking going longer to see if there’s anything that happens once or twice a month that you don’t want to forget.
+To make sure everything is captured, keep taking notes for longer to see if there’s anything that happens only once or twice a month that you don’t want to forget.

-2. Be realistic about how much care you can provide without harming your own health
+2. Be realistic about how much care you can provide without harming your health

 Now that you know what your older adult’s care needs are, you can figure out if that’s something you can handle without help.